Vitorsulzbach/Esp32-dht11/README.md

 ## Example

-The [example](https://github.com/Vitorsulzbach/Esp32-dht11/blob/master/example/dht11_ESP32_example.c) on de folder `example` make the reading of temperature and humidity in a loop.
+The [example](https://github.com/Vitorsulzbach/Esp32-dht11/blob/master/example/dht11_ESP32_example.c) on the folder `example` make the reading of temperature and humidity in a loop.

 ### Wiring